codingEzio/codingezio.github.io/src/230120-on-Tech-Talk.md

 > I do not have a proper summarization for it, so here's a [quote](https://gotocon.com/aboutjaoo/) from [gotocon.com](https://gotocon.com).
 >
-> <q>*The target audience for GOTO conferences are software developers, IT architects and project managers.
-GOTO Aarhus is an annual event in Denmark which attracts more than 1300 participants and the first GOTO Copenhagen will be launched May, 2011.*</q>
+> *The target audience for GOTO conferences are software developers, IT architects and project managers.
+GOTO Aarhus is an annual event in Denmark which attracts more than 1300 participants and the first GOTO Copenhagen will be launched May, 2011.*